-Dr Beth Coyle leads a research group with the Children’s Brain Tumour Research Centre which is focused on understanding and circumventing drug resistance and migration/invasion of brain tumours.
+Associate Professor Beth Coyle leads a research group with the Children’s Brain Tumour Research Centre which is focused on understanding and circumventing drug resistance and migration/invasion of brain tumours.
 Professor Malcolm Stevens originally developed TMZ.

 Dr Tracey Bradshaw has led the biology arm of drug discovery programmes and leads in vitro studies investigating anti-tumour activity.
 She has longstanding collaborations with Dr Lyudmila Turyanksa, a chemical physicist, and Dr Pavel Gershkovich, who has a wealth of experience in analysing of anticancer therapeutic agents.

 Collaborations are also established with Professor Steven Gill and Dr Steven Lowis, who are currently involved in treating children in Bristol using CED.
 The system is unique, and no other group worldwide is able to administer drugs to the brain this way.

 Other collaborators include Dr Ali Bienemann, a preclinical scientist, and Mr Will Singleton, a neurosurgeon.
 Nottingham has state-of-the-art preclinical nuclear imaging and radiochemistry facilities led by Dr Jeni Luckett (who is already collaborating with Dr Turyanksa on an NC3Rs funded project), which will be key for distribution studies.